SamWindell/Signet/docs/usage.md

 ## gain
 #### Description:
-Gainer: changes the volume of the file(s).
+GainCommand: changes the volume of the file(s).

 #### Usage:
 gain `[OPTIONS] gain`